 Hanging shoe racks are lightweight and collapse small.
 They are perfect for storing small, frequently used items such as kitchen items and toiletries.
 Counter space is also limited while camping, so hanging items up saves space.

 Place a Tarp and or Rug Outside the Entrance to the Tent

 A tarp or rug outside the entrance to the tent will help keep dirty feet out of the tent.
 Remind everyone they need to take off their shoes before entering the tent.

-Get some of those fun-colored foam tiles you see in daycares for your tent floor.
-Not only will this add a clean play area for your toddler, but it will help insulate the tent and keep your feet a little warmer.
-Also, it is much nicer to step out of your sleeping bag onto a soft surface rather than a rock.
+Get some fun-colored foam tiles you see in daycares for your tent floor.
+This will add a clean play area for your toddler, help insulate the tent, and keep your feet a little warmer.
+Also, stepping out of your sleeping bag onto a soft surface rather than a rock is much nicer.

-A portable play-n-pack is nice to have for napping or if you just need to contain your toddler.
+A portable play-n-pack is nice for napping or if you just need to contain your toddler.
 You can quickly move it outside or place it in the tent for nap time.

-A portable high chair will keep meal time so much easier for you and your toddler.
+A portable high chair will make mealtime much easier for you and your toddler.
 They have a safe, designated place to eat.

 Don’t get all gourmet and fancy when camping with a toddler.
 Be realistic and pack easy-to-make meals and things you know they will eat.
 Any meal that can be pre-packed is also a bonus.

 Toddlers roll all over the place when they sleep.
 Try putting some pool noodles wrapped in the bedding as props to keep them contained.
 Also, toddlers tend to kick off their blankets, so you may want to put your baby in a bunting sleeper.

 How Do I Keep My Toddler Busy While Camping?